packages

 )

 Scientific discoveries and advances in our understanding of evolutionary relationships can cause changes in taxonomy.
-These taxonomic changes can sometimes result in synonyms being created.
-Taxonomic synonyms refer to two or more names of the same rank, that denote the same taxon.
+Species can be renamed, split into several species, or be placed in different genera or even families.
+Taxonomic synonyms are created as a result of these changes.
+Taxonomic synonyms refer to two or more scientific names that denote the same taxon.
 It can be difficult to spot synonyms in your dataset, but ignoring them can result in errors during analysis, such as artificially inflated numbers of taxa or assuming misleading relationships among taxa.

 Here are some examples of synonyms.

 Ranoidea caerulea is a synonym of Litoria caerulea, a species of frog.
+To date, R. caerulea has been the accepted name globally but L. caerulea is the preferred scientific name used in Australia.
+They are now both synonyms of Pelodryas caerulea, described in 20255, which has not yet been widely adopted.
 The genus and species returned differs between GBIF and the ALA.

 galah_config(atlas = "gbif")